otrv4/otrv4/otrv4.md

 ### Shared Session State

 The DAKEZ session must authenticate its context to prevent attacks that rebind the DAKEZ transcript into different contexts.
-If the higher protocol ascribes some property to the connection, the DAKEZ exchange should verify this property.
+If the higher-level protocol ascribes some property to the connection, the DAKEZ exchange should verify this property.
 Given state information `phi` associated with the higher-level context (e.g., a session identifier), DAKEZ authenticates that both parties share the same value for `phi`.

-The shared session state (Φ) is any session-specific protocol state available to both parties in the higher protocol.
+The shared session state (Φ) is any session-specific protocol state available to both parties in the higher-level protocol.
 For example, in XMPP, it will be the node and domain identifiers of the Jabber identifier, e.g. alice@jabber.net.

 ### OTR Error Messages